 - Water droplets on glass make great bokeh too when out of focus as they pick up and reflect light.

-- Tinfoil that has been crumpled and straightened out a bit will reflect light in a million directions.
-When the tinfoil is out of focus this it will create great bokeh.
+- Crumpled tinfoil that’s been straightened out a bit will reflect light in a million directions.
+When light shines on the out of focus tinfoil it’ll create great bokeh.

 The list is endless.
-Anything that creates small light reflections or is a small light is ideal for bokeh.
+Anything that creates small light reflections, or is a small light, is ideal for creating bokeh in photos.

 Where does bokeh feature in a photo?

 I mentioned earlier that bokeh is usually in the background of an image.
-However, bokeh can be created in any part of an image that’s out of focus, including the foreground.
+However, don’t forget that bokeh can be created in any part of an image that’s out of focus, including the foreground.

 It’s just that we see it in the background more often.

 Bokeh is not just background blur.
-It’s the out of focus spectral highlights in an image.
+It’s any out of focus spectral highlights in an image.
 No spectral highlights, no bokeh.

 Quality of bokeh